PayString/rfcs/src/spec/payid-easy-checkout.md

 # PayID Easy Checkout Protocol
-The PayID Easy Checkout Protocol can be used to initiate an end-to-end checkout flow between a payment recipient, such as an online merchant, and a payer.
+The PayID Easy Checkout Protocol can be used to initiate an end-to-end checkout flow between a payment recipient, such as an online merchant, and a sender.

 The protocol is comprised of two parts: